Some Key Contextual Elements, Themes, Analysis and Character profiles in William Golding’s novel.

 - the broader heading of good vs. evil.

-In the novel, Golding associates civilization with good (B below) and savage instinct with evil (C below).
+In the novel, Golding associates civilization with good (see B below) and savage instinct with evil (see C below).

 Ralph, the protagonist of the novel, stands for civilization, morality, and leadership, Conch shell becomes a powerful symbol of civilization and order in the novel.
 The boulder that Roger rolls onto Piggy also crushes the conch shell, signifying the demise of the civilization and the loss of the signal fire symbolically represents the boys’ disconnection from civilization.
 Ralph represents order, leadership, and civilization: his position declines whilst that of Jack rises.